MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 GNU Assembler has [supported `.incbin`](https://sourceware.org/git/?p=binutils-gdb.git;a=commit;h=7e005732aa09aad97c790cab88d294aeed06eada) since 2001-07 (hey, C/C++ `#embed`).
 The review thread mentioned that `.incbin` had been supported by some other assemblers.

+[`.weakref`](https://sourceware.org/pipermail/binutils/2005-October/044471.html) enables the creation of weak aliases without directly modifying the target symbol's binding.
+This allows a header file in library A to optionally depend on symbols from library B.
+When the target symbol is otherwise not referenced, the object file affected by the weakref directive will include an undefined weak symbol.
+However, when the target symbol is defined or referenced (by the user), it can retain `STB_GLOBAL` binding to support [archive member extraction](/blog/2021-06-20-symbol-processing#archive-processing).
+GCC's `[[gnu::weakref]]` attribute, as used in runtime library headers like `libgcc/gthr-posix.h`, utilizes this feature.

 To support RISC-V linker relaxation, `gcc/config/tc-riscv.c` starts a new fragment after a relaxable instruction.

 A `struct frag` represents a code fragment that contains some known number of bytes, followed by some unknown number of bytes.